abdelqader-alomari/java-fundamentals/README.md

 ## Classes in this lab:

-Library, Restaurant, Review
+Library, Restaurant, Review, Shop, Theater, and PlaceReview

 ## Fields

-**For Restaurant:** name, rate, priceCategory
+**PlaceReview:** name, rate, priceCategory

+**For Restaurant:** inherit all fields from `PlaceReview

 **Review:** body, author, starsNumber

+**Shop:** Inherit all fields from PlaceReview + description

+**Theater:** Inherit all fields from PlaceReview + ArrayList of movies

 ## Methods:

-Review, Getters, toString, addReview, updateStars
+Review, Getters, toString, addReview, updateStars for all Restaurant, Shop and Theater

+For Shop: what mentioned above + get and set a values to the descriptions.

+For Theater: what mentioned above + get and set a values to the descriptions. + addMovie : check if movie is not already exist if not add it to movies list. removeMovie : remove movie from movies ArrayList.
+Getter : Get the values of moviesList.